 If you have any questions about anything on this page or anything to do with our Estate Agency services, please do get in touch with us.

-Stuart Bruce, our Estate Agency Manager, has over 15 years’ experience of property-related matters in Moray.
-He has lived in Moray and worked from the Elgin office of G&Y throughout that time.
-He can be contacted on 01343 544077.
+Sharon Thomson, our Estate Agency Manager, has worked for G&Y since January 2020.
+She has lived in Moray all her life.
+She knows the area and its property market as well as anyone.
+She can be contacted on 01343 544077.
 Alternatively, you can send us a Free Online Enquiry.

 All initial enquiries are free of charge and there’s no obligation to take things further.
 We’ll do our best to help.